 Every queue on Discovery cluster has a Wall Clock limit of 24 hours, except for the “largemem-10g” queue that has no time limit.
 You will need to partition your long running jobs to smaller ones that run no more than 24 hours at a time.
 For interactive queues after 24 hours you will be logged out of the interactive node assigned to you and you will have to resubmit a request for an interactive node and login again.
 Remember to save your work when using interactive queues before 24 hours elapse from every login.

-There are seven queues for users currently on Discovery cluster.
-Five queues are open to all users and two to users approved by the RCC (Research Computing Advisory Committee) and ITS – Research Computing.
+There are eight queues for users currently on Discovery cluster.
+Six queues are open to all users and two to users approved by the RCC (Research Computing Advisory Committee) and ITS – Research Computing.

 Queues open to all users are “interactive-10g”, ht-10g, “ser-par-10g”, “ser-par-10g-2″, “par-gpu” and “largemem-10g”.
 The first uses node group “nodes10gint”, the second uses node group “nodes10ght” and the third “nodes10g” which are the compute nodes “compute-0-000 to compute-0-063″ that have the 10Gb/s backplane only, the fourth “nodes10g2″ which are the compute nodes “compute-0-066 to compute-0-095″ that also have the 10Gb/s backplane only, and the fifth “nodesgpu” that also has the 10Gb/s backplane only.
 The last “largemem-10g” queue has each node having a dual bonded 10Gb/s connection for larger bandwidth and throughput.